OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

 1. In Outlook, open a new message window (or reply to an existing message).
 A new control group named **Contoso Add-in** will appear on the Outlook **Message** tab.
 The group has a button named **Insert text**.

     > [!NOTE]
     > If the new group isn't present, then your add-in wasn't automatically sideloaded.
-Follow the instructions in [Sideload manually - Outlook 2016 or later on Windows or Mac](../outlook/sideload-outlook-add-ins-for-testing.md#outlook-2016-or-later-on-windows-or-mac) to manually sideload the add-in in Outlook.
+Follow the instructions in [Sideload manually](sideload-outlook-add-ins-for-testing.md?tabs=windows#sideload-manually) to manually sideload the add-in in Outlook.
 When you're prompted to upload the manifest file, use the file `C:\Users\{your_user_name}\AppData\Local\Temp\manifest.xml`.
 The file has an `.xml` extension because during the preview period, the JSON-formatted manifest is converted to an XML manifest, which is then sideloaded.

 1. Put the cursor anywhere in the message body and choose the **Insert text** button.